tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 - Server-side and client-side interactive selection of the Area Of Interest (AOI) extents to load in QGIS, in order to tackle with possibly very large datasets
 - Smart layer management: layers are generated only for existing data, only layers with data within the AOI extents can be selected
 - Support for CityGML enumerations and codelists
-- All layer geometries are 3D: they can be visualised both in 2D and in 3D (Please be aware that 3D visualisation in QGIS 3D map is still a bit unstable...).
+- All layer geometries are 3D: they can be visualised both in 2D and in 3D (Please be aware that 3D visualisation in QGIS 3D map is still quite unstable...).

 Further details, and a simple user guide, can be found in the \user_guide subfolder of the plugin installation directory (see file "[3DCityDBLoader_UserGuide.pdf](https://github.com/tudelft3d/3DCityDB-QGIS-Loader/blob/master/user_guide/3DCityDBLoader_UserGuide.pdf)").